prathmeshgokhe/CineMate/README.md

-# ReactWeather
+# CineMate

-ReactWeather is a web application that displays real-time weather information using the OpenWeather API.
-Built with React and SCSS, it provides users with an intuitive and visually appealing interface to access weather data for different locations.
+This is a movie app built with React and SCSS that allows users to browse and search for movies using the Movie Database API.

 ## Features

-- Real-time Weather: Fetches weather data from the OpenWeather API to display current weather conditions, including temperature, humidity, wind speed, and description.

-- Location Search: Allows users to search for weather information by entering the name of a city or location.

-- Responsive Design: Offers a responsive layout that adapts to different screen sizes and devices.
+- Browse a list of popular movies
+- Search for movies by title
+- View detailed information about a movie
+- Show the rating of the movie

 ## Technologies Used

 - React: JavaScript library for building user interfaces.
 - SCSS: CSS preprocessor for styling and customizing the application's appearance.
-- OpenWeather API: API service to retrieve weather data based on location.
+- React Router (for routing)
+- The Movie Database API for fetching data of the movies.

 ## Installation

-1. Clone the repository: git clone [Github Repo link](https://github.com/your-username/reactweather.git)
+1. Clone the repository: git clone [Github Repo link](https://github.com/prathmeshgokhe/CineMate.git)
-2. Navigate to the project directory: cd reactweather
+2. Navigate to the project directory: cd Cinemate
 3. Install dependencies: npm install
-4. Obtain an API key from the OpenWeather website by creating an account.
+4. Obtain an API key from the Movie Database website by creating an account.
-5. Enter your api key in tempapp.jsx url: https://api.openweathermap.org/data/2.5/weather?q=${search}&appid={your_api_key}
+5. Enter your api key in cinema.jsx url: https://api.themoviedb.org/3/search/movie?api_key={YOUR_API_KEY}&query=${search}
 6. Start the development server: npm start

 ## Usage